genai-impact/ecologits/docs/methodology/llm_inference.md

 <figure markdown="span">
   ![Figure: Latency per output token vs. number of active parameters ](../assets/methodology/llm/figure_latency.png)
   <figcaption>Figure: Latency (in s) per output token vs. number of active parameters (in billions).
-The points are the datapoints from the ML.ENERGY leaderboard, and the lines are the result of our regression for fixed batching sizes (64, 128, 256, 512, 1024)</figcaption>
+The points are the datapoints from the ML.ENERGY leaderboard, and the lines are the result of our regression for fixed batch sizes (64, 128, 256, 512, 1024)</figcaption>
 </figure>

 Using these values, we can estimate the generation latency for the entire request given the number of output tokens, $\#T_{\text{out}}$, and the number of active parameters, $P_{\text{active}}$.
 When possible, we also measure the request latency, $\Delta T_{\text{request}}$, and use it as the maximum bound for the generation latency: